 We love smoking poultry around here.

-But today we are keeping it simple with some perfectly smoked chicken leg quarters.
+Today we are keeping it simple with some perfectly smoked chicken leg quarters.

 First we are going to do an easy overnight dry brine to make sure they stay moist and flavorful throughout the cook and that the skin gets nice and crispy.